 What is the purpose of paraphrasing?

-Why bother paraphrasing when you can just quote the original source?
+Why bother paraphrasing when you can just quote the primary or secondary source?
 With a variety of benefits, paraphrasing comes in handy in quite a few different situations.
 In particular, here are six common reasons to paraphrase:

 1 Improve word choice